yyinfaramita/Crystal/crystal/README.md

 # Dataset description:

-the dataset is needed at the data folder
+The dataset is needed at the data folder

 # Code usage: